 ATVOD is required to encourage Service Providers to ensure that their services are progressively made more accessible to people with disabilities affecting their sight or hearing or both.

 ATVOD welcomes this obligation and is committed to playing a significant part in encouraging service providers to make their services more accessible to people with disabilities affecting their sight or hearing at a key time in the development and use of on-demand services.
 Our current Access Services Plan for encouraging the provision of access services is published on this page along with Best Practice Guidelines for access services on video on demand services.
 Those guidelines were developed in partnership with representatives of those with relevant disabilities and the industry, and were finalised after a pubic consultation.
 Also published on this page are two technical reports from the ATVOD Working Group on Access Services ("WGAS"), a stakeholder working party considering technical aspects of access service provision.

 In summer 2014, all service providers were required to provide ATVOD with relevant details of the access services currently provided on their On Demand Programme Services by completing a questionnaire.
-The information provided is set out in the Provision of VOD Access Services Report 2013 published on this page.
+The information provided is set out in the Provision of VOD Access Services Report 2014 published on this page.
 The report enables stakeholders, including people with relevant disabilities, to identify which specific access services are being offered on which services, and to indicate in each case the scale of provision of each type of access service.
-The 2012 Report and the 2011 Report are also published on this page along with ATVOD's Initial Survey of major service providers earlier in 2011.
+Reports relating to previous years are also published on this page.

 Service providers should also note that ATVOD encourages them to promote, where practicable and by appropriate means, production of and access to European works.
 ATVOD’s 2012-15 European Works Plan for encouraging service providers is published on this page along with guidance on the definition of a ‘European work’.